 [Editor’s note: “10 Best Dividend Stocks to Buy for the Rest of 2019 and Beyond” was previously published in July 2019.
 It has since been updated to include the most relevant information available.]

 It’s not terribly easy out there for income investors at the moment.
 Dividend stocks to buy are tough to find.
-Equity markets are at all-time highs, meaning valuations are stretched — and dividend yields are lower.
+Equity markets are near all-time highs, meaning valuations are stretched — and dividend yields are lower.
 Treasury yields have fallen amid expectations for a Fed rate cut: getting income from bonds is no easy task, either.

-Many longtime dividend growth stalwarts — think McDonald’s (NYSE:MCD) or Procter & Gamble (NYSE:PG) — trade at all time highs.
+Many longtime dividend growth stalwarts — think McDonald’s (NYSE:MCD) or Procter & Gamble (NYSE:PG) — trade at or near all time highs.
 Those that aren’t seem to be struggling, with the likes of General Electric (NYSE:GE), Kraft Heinz (NASDAQ:KHC), and Anheuser-Busch (NYSE:BUD) all cutting their dividends in recent years.
 Finding the middle ground — an attractive valuation combined with a solid business — is exceedingly difficult right now.

 Given lower commissions, investors can sell off small parts of their holdings for income — most of which should have appreciated nicely in this decade-long bull market.
 But income investors usually are looking for “set it and forget it” dividend stocks to buy, not constant portfolio trading.

 These 10 stocks don’t quite qualify as “set it and forget it” plays.
 All have some degree of risk.
 But the risks seem worth taking for the potential rewards, which include near-term income, longer-term growth, and potential capital appreciation.
 As such, investors should take at least a long look at these 10 dividend plays.